JCollins2048/RAM-RnD/README.md

-# J. Collins' SRAM Research and Development Database
+# J. Collins' RAM Research and Development Database

 ### What is this?
-This is just a collection of SRAM addresses I've found across various video games.
+This is just a collection of RAM addresses I've found across various video games.
 Mostly old ones.

 ### How did you do this?
 Debuggers, RAM search, et cetera.